ffund/ml-notebooks/notebooks/1-exploratory-data-analysis.md

 Every exploratory data analysis is different, as specific characteristics of the data may lead you to explore different things in depth.
 However, this "recipe" can be a helpful starting point.

+**Note**: before we do anything with a dataset that we will use for machine learning, we should set aside a part of the data to use as a held-out test set!
+In this example, assume that we have already separated out a held-out test set.

 :::

 ::: {.cell .markdown}

 ## Example: Brooklyn Bridge pedestrian data set

 :::